Ford Motor Co. (F:US) leads companies selling $3.4 billion in asset-backed securities as auto debt dominates the market.

 Top-ranked securities linked to auto loans are yielding 28 basis points more than Treasuries, down from 94 basis points on Dec.
 31, according to a Bank of America Merrill Lynch index.
 A basis point is 0.01 percentage point.

-Other companies selling asset-backed securities include CNH Global NV (CNH), the agricultural machinery maker, and brand manager Iconix Brand Group Inc., the people said.
+Other companies selling asset-backed securities include CNH Global NV (CNH:US), the agricultural machinery maker, and brand manager Iconix Brand Group Inc., the people said.
 CNH, based in Amsterdam, is issuing $677 million in debt backed by equipment loans.
 Iconix is marketing $500 million of bonds tied to trademarks and license agreements.

 To contact the reporter on this story: Sarah Mulholland in New York at firstname.lastname@example.org